SoftwareHeritage/swh-graph/docs/provenance-index.rst

 Node id - SWHID map
 -------------------

-The :files:`nodes` table allows mapping the ids (space-efficient but unstable) used by other tables to SWHIDs (stable but 21-bytes long) contains three columns:
+The :file:`nodes` table allows mapping the ids (space-efficient but unstable) used by other tables to SWHIDs (stable but 21-bytes long) contains three columns:

 - ``id``, a 64-bits unsigned integer (with `DELTA_BINARY_PACKED`_ encoding)